freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    You may also want to inventory credentials, such as the email address or alias and PGP key used for receiving OSSEC alerts, in order to retire them.

-   .. note:: The recommended SecureDrop setup includes only one *Secure Viewing
-      Station* USB.
-However, if you have been working remotely or have a non-standard setup, you may have more than one *SVS USB*.
-It is important that you locate all of these USBs, since they hold the most sensitive data.

 #. **Optional: Save a backup.**
    If you want to save a backup of the *Application Server* (for example, to reinstall SecureDrop in the future using the same `.onion` address), follow our :doc:`backup guidelines <backup_and_restore>`.
-Once the backup has been created, you can move it off of the *Admin Workstation* USB and onto an encrypted device, such as a LUKS-encrypted drive.
-You will also require a backup of the *Submission Key* found on the *SVS*.
+Once the backup has been created, you can move it onto an encrypted device, such as a LUKS-encrypted drive.
+You will also require a backup of the *Submission Key* found on the *SecureDrop Workstation*.

    If you do not require a server backup, you may choose to download specific submissions, and store them in a secure manner (such as on an encrypted drive).
-If you export and store these submissions without first decrypting them on the *SVS*, be sure you maintain access to the *Submission Private Key* found on the *SVS* so that you can decrypt them at a later time.
 #. **Optional: Delete submissions on the server.**
-   Log into the *Journalist Interface* and delete all sources to take advantage of SecureDrop's secure deletion properties.
+   Log into the *SecureDrop Workstation* and delete all sources to take advantage of SecureDrop's secure deletion properties.
 Note that depending on the number of sources on your server, it may take anywhere from several minutes to an hour or more for the submissions to be completely deleted from the